How to Become a School Counselor

 Most school counselors earn master's degrees in school counseling, but degrees in psychology or behavioral sciences may also qualify.
 Typically, counselors earn a bachelor's degree in psychology or another social science, then complete a graduate degree in counseling, often specializing in a particular area, like early childhood development.

 To enroll in a bachelor's program, applicants generally need to submit transcripts demonstrating a high school diploma and SAT or ACT scores.
-Master's programs in school counseling typically require a behavioral or social science bachelor's degree for admission.
+In-person master's and online master's in school counseling typically require a behavioral or social science bachelor's degree for admission.
 Competitive programs may set minimum GPAs.

 Typically, counselors earn a bachelor's degree in psychology or another social science, then complete a graduate degree in counseling, often specializing in a particular area, like early childhood development.

 Within these programs, enrollees can often choose courses or specializations that match their desired professional focus.
 The school counseling field relies heavily on practical experience, so programs often feature internships.